-Why is ongoing CDD monitoring so important?
+Why is ongoing CDD so important?

 By not carrying out monitoring and remediation, through an ongoing CDD programme, regulated entities can be put at risk in a number of ways:

-- Regulatory Scrutiny: As a regulated entity, you will be subject to scrutiny by your regulator(s), who will look at your processes, your data and your actions.
+- Regulatory scrutiny: As a regulated entity, you will be subject to scrutiny by your regulator(s), who will look at your processes, your data and your actions.
 For companies who have strong onboarding, monitoring and remediation practices in place, with a track record of identifying and managing any suspicious activity, these checks will be easily managed.
 For those with less efficient processes, and who may have faced issues with data irregularities in the past, much more in-depth scrutiny is likely to take place, potentially causing business disruption and tying up valuable resources in areas already under pressure.

-- Sanctions and/or Fines: If a regulator finds evidence of sloppy practices, or suspicious records that haven’t been identified, they have the power to issue sanctions and fines.
+- Sanctions and/or fines: If a regulator finds evidence of sloppy practices, or suspicious records that haven’t been identified, they have the power to issue sanctions and fines.
 In extreme cases, the regulator has the power to shut a business down, temporarily at least, if it is felt that criminal activity has taken place and the company is at fault for not identifying it.
 They can also impose fines on both the company and individual company officers, and even prosecute those officers if it is felt that serious negligence has taken place.

-- Business Continuity: If criminal activity goes undetected for any length of time, serious harm can be done to a company’s finances.
+- Business continuity: If criminal activity goes undetected for any length of time, serious harm can be done to a company’s finances.
 In extreme cases, this financial harm can put a company’s operational capabilities at risk.

-- Reputational Standing: Companies who become known for receiving sanctions and fines, for misdemeanours or serious errors in process, are at risk of having their professional and public reputations called into question.
+- Reputational standing: Companies who become known for receiving sanctions and fines, for misdemeanours or serious errors in process, are at risk of having their professional and public reputations called into question.
 In a retail or interpersonal environment, this can lead to serious reductions in customers wishing to do business with them.

 These are just some of the risks that companies take when they do not have robust and ongoing processes in place, designed to combat fraud and other criminal financial activity.

-How do I achieve ongoing CDD monitoring?
+How do I achieve client due diligence monitoring?